 A Step-by-Step Guide to the HECM Process

-- Research and speak with a licensed loan officer to determine the best reverse mortgage option for you.
+- The borrower researches and speaks with a licensed loan officer to determine the best reverse mortgage option for them.

-- Obtain a reverse mortgage application, along with all the necessary documentation for the required housing counseling.
+- They obtain a reverse mortgage application, along with all the necessary documentation for the required housing counseling.

-- Speak with a HUD-approved housing counselor for the HECM or Proprietary reverse mortgage counseling.
+- They speak with a HUD-approved housing counselor for HECM reverse mortgage counseling.

-- Return a signed application and signed counseling certificate, along with supporting documentation required by the lender.
+- The borrower returns a signed application and a signed counseling certificate, along with supporting documentation required by the lender.

 - An appraisal will be ordered by the lender through a third-party appraisal management company.

-- Complete the underwriting process, including appraisal, financial assessment, and title review.
+- The underwriting process is completed, including appraisal, financial assessment, and title review.

-- Close your reverse mortgage loan and enjoy all the benefits that the reverse mortgage provides you.
+- The reverse mortgage loan closes and your client can enjoy all the benefits that the reverse mortgage provides.

 Who Is a HECM Good For?